-Some procedures are centralised (admission, students' information on regulations, rights etc.) that run over MIEEK for all branches.
+There are procedures that are centralised (admission, students' information on regulations, rights etc.) that run over MIEEK for all branches.

 The tutoring, support and welfare issues are handled by the program's coordinator in conjunction with the teaching staff and MIEEK management.